Lordhacker756/Fylefrontend/README.md

 In the frontend part of the app, the technologies used are as follows:

 - ReactJS - For building the complete web app
-- ExpressJS - For building the backend of this app
+- ExpressJS - For building the backend of this app ([backend repo](https://github.com/Lordhacker756/FyleBackend)🔗)
 - TailwindCSS - For styling the webapp
 - Vercel - For deployment